phax/ph-commons/README.md

   * v8.6.6 - work in progress
     * Extended `CSVWriter` API
     * `SimpleLSResourceResolver` can now handle fat jars from Spring Boot (issue #8)
+    * Extracted `DefaultResourceResolver` from `SimpleLSResourceResolver` and added in ph-commons
   * v8.6.5 - 2017-05-19
     * Deprecated all default Mutable* constructors, because the default values were partially confusing
     * Added new class `DefaultEntityResolver` using a base URL for resolving.